Skip to content

 // retrieve previous simulations from the session

-// add the simulations to the current request
+// put the simulations in the current query

 ...........